November 11, 2025

 Organica Biotech’s Cleanmaxx STP is one such product with a special microbial formulation.

-It helps in the rapid degradation of organic material and helps in minimum sludge production.
+It promotes rapid degradation of organic material and minimizes sludge production.

-Furthermore, it acts against noxious gases like ammonia and hydrogen sulphide and eliminates pathogens by preventing their growth.
+Furthermore, it acts against noxious gases such as ammonia and hydrogen sulphide, and eliminates pathogens by preventing their growth.

 Also read: